Analytical studies on 3D hairy rotating black hole interiors: Kasner inversion and transitions

-The following figures show the two types of the interior we have found, in addition to the disappearance of inner horizon previously found in \cite{Gao:2023rqc} for a mass-term potential.
-In the left panel of Fig.~\ref{fig-inv-tran} there are two different behaviors of the BKL singularities.
-On the left there are some `decreasing' transitions where $|v|$ between two neighboring epochs decreases toward the deeper interior, and a Kasner inversion occurs.
-Then the interior evolves into infinitely many `increasing' transitions where $|v|$ between two neighboring epochs increases as $\rho$ increases.
+The figures \ref{fig-inv-tran} and \ref{fig-no-inv-tran} show the two types of the interior we have found, in addition to the disappearance of inner horizon previously found in \cite{Gao:2023rqc} for a simple mass-squared term in the potential. {In the left panel of Fig.~\ref{fig-inv-tran} there are two different behaviors of the interiors.} On the left there are some ``decreasing'' transitions where $|v|$ between two neighboring epochs decreases toward the deeper interior, and a Kasner inversion occurs.
+Then the interior evolves into infinitely many ``increasing'' transitions where $|v|$ between two neighboring epochs increases as $\rho$ increases.
 The right panel in Fig.~\ref{fig-inv-tran} focuses on the Kasner inversion region.
-While in Fig.~\ref{fig-no-inv-tran} there is no Kasner inversion and only `increasing' transitions exist.
-These behaviors are different from the one in \cite{Hartnoll:2022rdv} where $|v|$ between two neighboring epochs monotonically decreases as $\rho$ increases.
-Note that the proper time from the first Kasner epoch to the singularity is extremely small, although the interior time coordinate $\rho$ ranges from $\rho_i$ to $\infty$.
+While in Fig.~\ref{fig-no-inv-tran} there is no Kasner inversion and only increasing transitions exist. {These behaviors are different from the ones in \cite{Hartnoll:2022rdv} where $|v|$ between two neighboring epochs monotonically decreases as $\rho$ increases.}

-0.6cm
+{Starting from the horizon $\rho_h$ to the singularity $\rho \to \infty$, a timelike geodesic satisfying $g_{tt}(dt/d\tau)^2+g_{\rho\rho}(d\rho /d\tau)^2+g_{xx}(dx/d\tau)^2+2g_{tx}(dt/d\tau)(dx/d\tau)=-1$ with zero conserved `energy' (i.e., $E=-g_{tt}dt/d\tau-g_{tx}dx/d\tau$) and zero angular momentum (i.e., $L=g_{xx}dx/d\tau+g_{tx}dt/d\tau$) has a maximal proper time $\tau_m$, which could have a dual description from thermal one-point function \cite{Grinberg:2020fdj}.
+Here we find that $\tau_m$ is dominated by the contribution from the horizon $\rho_h$ to the initial interior time of first Kasner epoch $\rho_i$.
+This indicates that the proper time from the first Kasner epoch to the singularity is extremely small, although there are rich internal structures, for example, an inversion and infinitely many Kasner transitions.
+Consequently, providing a dual interpretation for the successive Kasner epochs becomes extremely challenging.}

+0.3cm

-In the following subsections we aim to derive the analytical descriptions of the Kasner inversion and transitions.
-After the analytical calculation we make some comments on the interior of 4D static black hole couterpart.
+{In the following subsections we aim to derive the analytical descriptions of the Kasner inversion and transitions.
+Within a single Kasner epoch, we have neglected all terms at the right sides of \eqref{eq-full} to get the solution \eqref{expr-Kas-fchiN}.
+However, for the full interior including the inversion and transitions, the derivative term related to rotation, $z^2 e^\chi N'^2$ is not negligible during the inversion; and the super-exponential potential terms in \eqref{expr-potential-generic}, $V_{sup}=k_2 e^{k_3 (\varphi \varphi^*)^{k_4}}$ and $\dd V_{sup}/\dd \phi\ $ are not negligible during a transition.
+Therefore, these rotation and potential terms are reconsidered to derive the analytical descriptions, respectively.
+After the analytical calculation we make some comments on the interior of 4D static black hole counterpart.}